skonfig/extra/type/__pass/man.rst

 ensure a password exists using this type and then, from another type, use it as need be.

-This type also sets the GPG IDs used to encrypt the password store: beware that the IDs passed in the last ran invocation of the type will be the ones set for the store.

 REQUIRED PARAMETERS
 -------------------